The Seasonic Prime TX-1300 ATX 3.1 wins in 7 out of 9 comparable specs, with 1 tie. Its biggest advantage is 12VHPWR Connector (100% better).

 AI Versus Verdict

-Users prioritizing modern hardware compatibility should select the Seasonic Prime TX-1300 ATX 3.1 to take advantage of its native 12VHPWR support.
-Conversely, the EVGA SuperNOVA 1000 G6 is the better choice for budget-conscious builders, as it offers a 55% advantage in MSRP.
-Choosing between these two units depends on whether your build requires the latest connector standard or if you prefer to allocate your remaining budget toward other system components.
+Users prioritizing modern connectivity and high-end power standards should select the Seasonic Prime TX-1300 ATX 3.1 for its superior feature set.
+Conversely, the EVGA SuperNOVA 1000 G6 is the appropriate choice for budget-conscious builders, as it offers a 55% advantage in MSRP compared to the Seasonic unit.
+Choosing between these two power supplies depends on whether your build requires the latest connector technology or if you prefer to prioritize the lower cost of the EVGA option.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.